composewell/nix-pack/README.md

 }
 ```

 A sample `sources.nix`.
-Be careful to spell a name you are overriding from
+Be careful to spell attribute name you are
-nixpack correctly, if the name is different the override wll not
+overriding from nixpack correctly, if the name is different the
-occur and you will be using the version from nixpack unknowingly:
+override wll not occur and you will be using the version from nixpack
+unknowingly.
+Also note that tests are automatically disabled for custom
+derivations defined using the functions from nixpack.sources:

 ```
 {nixpack}: